TheOathMan/T-Shphere/README.md

 * Data are being loaded to the memory then processed.
 You might need large RAM space for processing large files.

 # Release:
-Version 1.0 available for download [here](https://github.com/TheOathMan/T-Shphere/releases)
+Binary for T-Shphere v1.1 is a available for [download](https://github.com/TheOathMan/T-Shphere/releases).